Dingwall Castle was once an important castle, and possibly the birthplace of MacBeth, but now only a few ruins remain.

 Upon the death of Alexander Leslie in 1402 his daughter became Euphemia II, although she doesn’t seem to have had much influence over her earldom, being a ward of her maternal grandfather, Robert Stewart, the Duke of Albany and Regent from 1406 following the capture of the infant James I.

 Mariota and Domhnall were unhappy about Albany’s influence, and in 1411 the Lord of the Isles attacked and took Dingwall Castle by force, prior to the Battle of Harlaw.
-The battle was intended to settle the competing claims for the Earldom of Ross, and while the Lord of the Isles was defeated, they continued to press their claim.
+The battle was intended to settle the competing claims for the Earldom of Ross, and while the Lord of the Isles withdrew and Albany claimed a strategic victory, the Lord of the Isles had inflicted greater losses on his rival and both sides continued to press their claims.

 In 1415 Albany persuaded Euphemia II to resign the earldom in favour of his son, John Stewart, the Earl of Buchan, which was again opposed by Domhnall.